teamglio/imagik/README.md

 # Imagik

-Imagik is a simple image search engine for [Mxit](https://www.mxit.com) based off the Flicr API.
+Imagik is a simple image search engine for [Mxit](https://www.mxit.com) based off the Flickr API.